DeepikaAzad/github-api/README.md

 Known Issues:
 * Implemented very basic frontend.
 * Not implemented unit testing.
-* On page load followed member should be shown already followed but on `Follow` button click will get to know the member is already followed.
+* On page load, followed member should be shown already followed but click on `Follow` button will get to know the member is already followed.
-* Not well-tested.

 Please feel free to contact me with any queries.